 Medicare benefits can be confusing!
-The AEP is fast approaching and as always, there are plenty of TV ads, direct mail pieces filling up your inbox touting the newest MAPD plans or the different PDP plans available in your area.
+We are already more than halfway through AEP and the OEP is fast approaching.
+As always, there are plenty of TV ads, direct mail pieces filling up your inbox touting the newest MAPD plans or the different PDP plans available in your area.
 You’re not alone – this stuff is confusing for both consumers and medical professionals alike.
 There is a plethora of details in conjunction with the plans that are available for obtaining your Medicare coverage, as well as the amount of deductibles, copayments, and / or coinsurance amounts that you may be required to pay for various types of services.

 Never fear!
 We’re here to make Medicare simple for you.
-Although insurance companies can’t release their 2019 MAPD and PDP plan changes or new offerings until October 1, this is the time of the year you need to be watching your mailbox for your Annual Notice of Change as it outlines all the changes to expect.
+Insurance companies have already mailed you your 2019 MAPD and PDP plan changes or new offerings.
+Make sure you read the fine print.
+The Annual Notice of Change as it outlines all the changes to expect.
 Premiums often change, benefits get worse (or better) and formularies can, too.
 I’ve written a good post about this previously, click here to check it out.

 A great way to keep abreast of the plan changes every year is to browse the annual publication the U.S. Government does every year.
 It’s a booklet entitled, Medicare & You: The Official U.S. Government Medicare Handbook.
 Within this booklet, you will find news and updates regarding the current year’s program, as well as many details about any changes that have been made to Medicare and its benefits.